 23. 4 in cottages, 6 on ground floor.

-lounge, bar, restaurant, brasserie, free Wi-Fi, in-room TV (Freeview), civil wedding licence, patio, 2-acre garden.
+lounge, bar, restaurant, brasserie, free Wi-Fi, in-room TV (Freeview), civil wedding licence, terrace, outside seating, 2-acre garden.

 in bar and restaurant.

 allowed in bedrooms and brasserie, not in restaurant.

 all major cards.

 per room B&B £140–£330, D,B&B £215–£405.
 Set menus £38–£46, à la carte (brasserie) £32.
 1-night bookings refused weekends in peak season.